alignalghii/CL-zipper-RWS/README.md

 ### The RWS monad transformer(s)

-RWS is a compound stack of monad transfomers consisting of effect functionalities of a Reader, a Writer, and a State monad.
+`RWS` is a compound stack of monad transfomers consisting of effect functionalities of a `Reader`, a `Writer`, and a `State` monad.
-In this project\'s context, use the `State` monad for executon step counting (safety check against infinite runaway), use Reader for user configurability (optioning evaluation stategy as lazy vs strict, toggling step counting on and off, selection the set of base combinators).
-Writer monad is useful for tracing.
+In this project\'s context, use the `State` monad for executon step counting (safety check against infinite runaway), use `Reader` for user configurability (optioning evaluation stategy as lazy vs strict, toggling step counting on and off, selection the set of base combinators). `Writer` monad is useful for tracing.

 ### Alternative approaches than monad transformers?